colinsongf/Language-Understanding-System-Project/final_project/crf_final/readme.md

 In order to use the code developed into this project you need the following tools:

-* [CRF++](https://taku910.github.io/crfpp/) - CRF++ is a simple, customizable, and open source implementation of Conditional Random Fields (CRFs) for segmenting/labeling sequential data.
+* [CRF++](https://taku910.github.io/crfpp/) - is a simple, customizable, and open source implementation of Conditional Random Fields (CRFs) for segmenting/labeling sequential data.

 ## Running the system